 Think of it this way: if you just sit back, you’re leaving it up to the app itself to decide what kind of men to send you – if any! (yikes).

-Secondly, many people of both sexes are afraid of rejection and therefore they won’t take the first step to break the ice and just say hello.
+Secondly, many people of both sexes have relationship attachment styles that make them afraid of rejection and therefore they won’t take the first step to break the ice and just say hello.

 It’s true that many of us would prefer to shield ourselves from this uncomfortable feeling and therefore wait for everyone else to do all the heavy lifting.
 However, in the world of online dating in 2023, rejection is a part of the process and you need to learn how to deal with it when it happens.